 We need more nutrition education

-Nutritionists are still pleading that the medical establishment change, according to TMC.
+Nutritionists are still pleading that the medical establishment change, according to Texas Medical Center.

 Their publication describes the great need for food education for medical students.

-In grad school, I always thought to myself, why are the nutrition scientists learning a lot of critical medicine, and it is concealed to the doctors who have the biggest influence on health decisions?
+In grad school, I always thought to myself, why are nutrition scientists learning a lot of critical medicine, and it is concealed to the doctors who have the biggest influence on health decisions?

 I still do wonder about these things.